digitranslab/jumpstart/docs/versioned_docs/version-2.12.0/app-builder/left-sidebar.md

 ## Theme Switch

-Use the theme switch button to toggle ToolJet between light and dark modes.
+Use the theme switch button to toggle JumpStart between light and dark modes.

 While developers can access the current theme's value through global variables using `{{globals.theme.name}}`, it is not currently feasible to change the theme programmatically.